thinkshout/thinkshout/blog/_posts/2017-11-26-changes-in-tax-code.md

 ## Parting Thoughts

-Whether the tax plan goes through or not, my hope is that we see people giving not because of the potential for a kickback, but because being altruistic and helping each other and our planet is just better for everyone.
+We're keeping a close eye on the tax plan as it develops, as much of it has the potential to impact not only our work but our personal lives.
+Whether the plan goes through or not, my hope is that we see people giving not because of the potential for a kickback, but because being altruistic and helping each other and our planet is just better for everyone.

 The work of a nonprofit is never done, almost sisyphean in nature.
 Once you think the hardest task is complete, you have to roll the boulder up another mountain.
 It’s easy to become jaded and feel that you’ll never make progress.
 I promise you, that is not true.